joeydumont/python-tools/README.md

-# python-tools
+### python-tools
-Python configuration, mostly for NumPy, SciPy and matplotlib
+Python configuration, mostly for NumPy, SciPy and matplotlib.